On completeness and parametricity in the realizability semantics of System F: Dinaturality

-We show now that the dinaturality condition for a $\lambda$-term can be described in a purely syntactic way.
+We now introduce a more uniform notion of syntactic dinaturality.
 The basic idea is to allow arrows in the syntactic category to have more than one variable.
-This corresponds, in the terminology of \cite{LambekScott}, to consider the \emph{polynomial} $\C{CCC}$ category $\C F_{\times}[x_{1},\dots, x_{n}]$ generated by a finite number of indeterminates $x_{i}:\B 1\to \sigma_{i}$.
+This corresponds, in the terminology of \cite{LambekScott}, to considering the \emph{polynomial} cartesian closed category $\C F_{\times}[x_{1}^{\sigma_{1}},\dots, x_{n}^{\sigma_{n}}]$ generated by a finite number of indeterminates $x_{i}:\B 1\to \sigma_{i}$: